Columbia Academy (Tennessee): Spring Hill Campus

-In 2010 CA opened its first and only satellite campus on Beechcroft Rd in Spring Hill, TN.
+In 2010 CA opened its first and only satellite campus on Beechcroft Road in Spring Hill, Tennessee.
 The campus houses grades preK-5th.

 Athletics

 The 2018 Columbia Academy baseball team won the D1-A state championship.
 The baseball team also won state the D1-A championship in 1994.

 The school has Football, Baseball, Softball, Men's & Woman's Basketball, Bowling, Track & Field, Cross Country, Volleyball, Golf, Trap Shooting, Tennis, Swimming, Cheerleading, and youth sports programs.

 Anderson Fieldhouse

 In 2011 Columbia Academy launched "Vision 2020", a $10 Million Capital Campaign for school improvements.
 The centerpiece of the campaign was a $6 Million athletic facility to house both Basketball & Football locker rooms, a state of the art Basketball gym and weight room, and also serve as the home stands for football games.
 The lead donors for the project were Tom and Jade Anderson who raised $9.2 Million for the campaign.

-The football stands were opened for the fall 2012 football season, but the rest of the facility, including locker rooms, were unfinished.
+The football stands opened for the fall 2012 football season while the rest of the facility, including locker rooms, were unfinished.
 On January 25, 2013, the Fieldhouse officially opened.